 Identity theft is a serious crime that relies on people letting down their guard.
-Chances are you are already taking steps to safeguard your personal information.
 Hopefully, you do not open emails from unrecognized senders, you shred documents that contain confidential information, and you keep private information away from prying eyes and listening ears.

-Tax identity theft is especially active during the first few months of the year.
-It can disrupt how your tax return is processed.
 Each year, the Internal Revenue Service (IRS) uses your Social Security number to identify your tax filing, ensure it is accurate and complete, and process your refund.
-Scams targeting taxpayers trick them into sharing Social Security numbers and personal information, and using it for theft.
+Scams targeting taxpayers trick them into sharing Social Security numbers and personal information, and use it for theft.

 - Email and phishing schemes that collect information from trusting consumers.